Expander estimates for cubes: Major arcs: the local factors

-\begin{proof} We begin by collecing a number of well known results on cubic Gauss sums.
-First we note that, as an instance of \eqref{H0}, when $q_1$, $q_2$ are coprime natural numbers and $c$ is an integer, then \be{331} U(q_1q_2,c) = U(q_1,cq_2^2)U(q_2,cq_1^2). \ee Further, on combining the conclusions of Lemmata 4.3, 4.4 and 4.5 of \cite{hlm}, one finds that \be{332} q^{-1}U(q,c) \ll \kappa_1(q). \ee The references only confirm this estimate when $c$ and $q$ are coprime, but an argument analogous to that delivering \eqref{24} shows that the expression $q^{-1}U(q,c)$ is a function of the fraction $c/q$, and therefore \eqref{332} does not require that $c$ and $q$ be coprime.
+The references only confirm this estimate when $c$ and $q$ are coprime, but an argument analogous to that delivering \eqref{24} shows that the expression $q^{-1}U(q,c)$ is a function of the fraction $c/q$, and therefore \eqref{332} does not require that $c$ and $q$ be coprime.